rocketbear27/octo-turbo/README.md

 ## About

 A simple, fast, and safe compiler for web developers!
-ALso an open source compiler!
+Also an open source compiler!

 ## Resources:
 1. [Docs Folder with documentation for Octo Turbo](https://github.com/rocketbear27/octo-turbo/tree/master/docs)